Proposal Development FAQ

 I have an idea for a funded project.
 How should I proceed?

 Discuss your idea with colleagues to gain additional insight into your concept and identify potential collaborators who can contribute valuable expertise.
-You also may contact the ORSSP about your proposal early in the process.
+You also may contact Research Services about your proposal early in the process.
 Your grant coordinator can help locate funding sources and assist you with the proposal development process.

 I am applying for a grant and the application forms asks for the signature of my “Department Chairperson, or other University official.”
 Who should I get to sign?

-If grant funds are to be deposited in a University Account or if the University is required to make any commitment of funds, facilities or personnel-time, the application must be signed by the official University signatory authority and must be submitted through the Office of Research Services.
+If grant funds are to be deposited in a University Account or if the University is required to make any commitment of funds, facilities or personnel-time, the application must be signed by the official University signatory authority and must be submitted through Research Services.

 I am required to submit eight copies of my proposal.
 Who makes these copies?